anxlz/anxlz/README.md

 ---

 <sub>“Be careful of wasting water even if you are at a flowing river”
-― Prophet Mohammad 🤍</sub>
+― Prophet Mohammad peace be upon him 🤍</sub>